pixmob/httpclient/README.markdown

         context.startActivityForResult(e.getUserIntent(), USER_AUTH);
     }

+Use the [AbstractAccountAuthenticator](https://github.com/pixmob/httpclient/blob/master/src/org/pixmob/httpclient/AbstractAccountAuthenticator.java) class to create new authenticators using the AccountManager API from Android, without asking for the user password.

+Pixmob HttpClient is not thread safe: create a HttpClient instance when you need to make network requests.
+Network resources are automatically freed by the framework.

 Please read JavaDoc and [source code](http://github.com/pixmob/httpclient/tree/master/src/org/pixmob/httpclient) for advanced use.

 A sample application (with [source code](http://github.com/pixmob/httpclient/tree/master/demo/src/org/pixmob/httpclient/demo)) is available in this repository.
+[Get this app](https://play.google.com/store/apps/details?id=org.pixmob.httpclient.demo) on Google Play!

 License
 -------